koopmyers/Boba-Fusion/README.md

 # Boba Fusion
-Watermelon merge/Suika mobile game developed in Godot 4.3 with aesthetic of Bubble Tea This is a upgrade of [Watermelon Fusion](https://github.com/koopmyers/watermelon-fusion) project for Godot 3.5.
+Watermelon merge/Suika mobile game developed in Godot 4.3 with aesthetic of Bubble Tea.

+This is a upgrade of [Watermelon Fusion](https://github.com/koopmyers/watermelon-fusion) project for Godot 3.5.

 ## Screenshots